remnrem/luna-doc/docs/ref/fir-filters.md

 | `tw`       | `tw=1` | Transition width (in Hz) |
 | `tw`       | `tw=0.5,5` | Separate lower and upper transition widths for a bandpass filter (in Hz) |

-Note that if using `bandpass tw=lwr,upr` then you need to specify two values for `ripple` also (althogh these can be similar).
+Note that if using `bandpass tw=lwr,upr` then you need to specify two values for `ripple` also (although these can be similar).

 !!! info "Ripple and stopband attenuation"